Can I Eat Expired Jelly Beans Commercially Packaged or Purchased in Bulk Unopened or Opened Package?

 Expert Source

-"According to CDC guidelines, commercially packaged jelly beans, whether unopened or opened, should be stored in a cool, dry place at room temperature, away from heat sources and direct sunlight.
-If stored properly, they can maintain their quality for up to one year."
+"Jelly beans commercially packaged or purchased in bulk, unopened or opened package, should be stored in a cool, dry place at room temperature, away from heat sources and direct sunlight.
+When stored properly, they can maintain their quality for up to one year." - USDA

 Fresh Jelly Beans Commercially Packaged or Purchased in Bulk Unopened or Opened Package